scottrice/Ice/README.md

 Next, you will need to download all of Ice's dependencies.
 To do so, run `python setup.py install`

-Once all of that is finished, simply run `python src/ice.py` from the repository's root directory.
-On Mac/Linux, you should also be able to use the command `src/ice.py` provided the file has the execute permission.
+Once all of that is finished, simply run `python -m ice` from the repository's root directory.

 ###Ice GUI